 Bushman, Joseph Smith and the Beginnings of Mormonism, 27, 36.

-To appreciate the radical nature of this pronouncement, one must realize that “only fringe theologians held that human assisted in their own salvation” (Noll, America’s God, 28).
+To appreciate the radical nature of this pronouncement, one must realize that “only fringe theologians held that humans assisted in their own salvation” (Noll, America’s God, 28).

 Joseph Smith believed “that a man is a moral, responsible, free agent” (Smith, History of the Church, 4:78–79).
 Further, Joseph Smith observed that “the devil could not compel mankind to do evil. . . .
 Those who resisted the Spirit of God, would be liable to be led into temptation. . . .
 God would not exert any compulsory means, and the devil could not” (Smith, History of the Church, 4:358).